jpsthecelt/bfReSTexamplesInstructions/README.md

 end

 This program is invoked as
 Ruby nHTTP.rb

-An 'exercise for the student', is to use these programs as 'templates', and try invoking an automation-plan From the Server Automation site within BF (assuming that you have IEM with Server Automation).
+As An 'exercise for the student', try using these programs as 'templates', and invoke an automation-plan From the Server Automation site within BF (assuming that you have IEM with Server Automation).

 Enjoy!
 'Stay Tuned', and we'll see other stuff 'the cool kids' do....